Skip to main contentSkip to article

 Watershed Park is a real, large municipal park on the western edge of North Delta — bordered roughly by 64 Avenue, 112 Street, and the Highway 91 corridor — with an internal trail network, mature second-growth forest, and creek-corridor topography.
 It is a meaningful (not marketing) amenity for the addresses that genuinely back onto or walk to the trail entrances.
 Cougar Canyon Park on the eastern edge of Sunshine Hills is a smaller secondary forested amenity that serves the same recreational pattern at a different scale.

-The honest practitioner pricing question is whether the home actually backs onto Watershed Park, walks to a trail entrance within roughly five minutes, or carries a visible exposure to the park boundary — or whether the listing language is using the park’s name loosely.
+The pricing question on a Watershed-Park-adjacent listing is whether the home actually backs onto the park, walks to a trail entrance within roughly five minutes, or carries a visible exposure to the park boundary — or whether the listing language is using the park’s name loosely.
 Homes that genuinely interact with the park boundary command a measurable premium over interior Sunshine Hills or Delta Manor comps; homes that are “near” the park in a marketing-language sense often do not.
 Confirm the actual walking distance and visual exposure before paying any park-driven premium.

 Bill 44 SSMUH × City of Delta 2024 implementation